moliver28/research-handbook/content/handbook/solutions-architects/sa-leader-shadow.md

 1. Experience a "day in the life" of an SA people leader to better gauge interest in pursuing a leadership role in the future
 2. Gain greater exposure to GitLab's SA people leaders and their decision making processes
-2. Work on developing the [skills required](/job-families/sales/solutions-architect/#manager-solutions-architects-responsibilities) to become an SA people leader
+3. Work on developing the [skills required](/job-families/sales/solutions-architect/#manager-solutions-architects-responsibilities) to become an SA people leader
-3. Help perform short-term administrative tasks such as taking notes during a meeting and making handbook updates

-### Skills Developed

 | Skill	| Action |
 |-------|---------|